Search

 Blackmail Through Email

-Scammers can use email to blackmail you into sharing your private keys or sending cryptocurrency.
-Here are some ways they may attempt to manipulate you:
+Scammers can send emails to blackmail you.
+They might ask for your private keys or cryptocurrency.
+Here are some ways they might try to trick you:

-• You receive an email claiming to have compromising information about your online activities, such as visits to adult websites.
+• You get an email saying they know about your online activities, like adult websites.

 Cloud Mining Scams